-With the Administer permission, you can use SAS Enterprise Guide to create, modify, and delete libraries.
-(This is also the case with SAS Management Console.)
-Select Tools ► Assign Project Library.
-For information about library management, see Administering SAS Enterprise Guide.
+With the Administer permission, you can use SAS Enterprise Guide Explorer to create, modify, and delete libraries, as is also the case with SAS Management Console.
+Select Tools \Rightarrow Assign Project Library.
+For information about library management, see SAS Intelligence Platform: Data Administration Guide.